-- (ix) After entering these details appropriately, click on the "SUBMIT" tab. - (x) Members holding shares in physical form will then directly reach the Company selection screen.
-However, members holding shares in demat form will now reach 'Password Creation' menu, wherein they are required to mandatorily enter their login password in the new password field.
-Kindly note that this password is to be also used by the demat holders for voting for resolution of any other company on which they are eligible to vote, provided that company opts for e-voting through CDSL platform.
-It is strongly recommended not to share your password with any other person and take utmost care to keep your password confidential. - (xi) For Members holding shares in physical form, the details can be used only for e-voting on the resolution contained in this Notice. - (xii) Click on the EVSN for the relevant <KANCO TEA & INDUSTRIES LIMITED> - (xiii) On the voting page, you will see "RESOLUTION DESCRIPTION" and against the same the option "YES/NO" for voting.
+- (ix) After entering these details appropriately, click on "SUBMIT" tab. - (x) Shareholders holding shares in physical form will then directly reach the Company selection screen.
+However, shareholders holding shares in demat form will now reach 'Password Creation' menu wherein they are required to mandatorily enter their login password in the new password field.
+Kindly note that this password is to be also used by the demat holders for voting for resolutions of any other company on which they are eligible to vote, provided that company opts for e-voting through CDSL platform.
+It is strongly recommended not to share your password with any other person and take utmost care to keep your password confidential. - (xi) For shareholders holding shares in physical form, the details can be used only for e-voting on the resolutions contained in this Notice. - (xii) Click on the EVSN for the relevant <KANCO TEA & INDUSTRIES LIMITED>. - (xiii) On the voting page, you will see "RESOLUTION DESCRIPTION" and against the same the option "YES/NO" for voting.
 Select the option YES or NO as desired.
-The option YES implies that you assent to the Resolution and option NO implies that you dissent to the Resolution. - (xiv) Click on the "RESOLUTION FILE LINK", if you wish to view the entire Resolution details. - (xv) After selecting the resolution you have decided to vote on, click on "SUBMIT".
+The option YES implies that you assent to the Resolution and option NO implies that you dissent to the Resolution. - (xiv) Click on the "RESOLUTIONS FILE LINK" if you wish to view the entire Resolution details. - (xv) After selecting the resolution you have decided to vote on, click on "SUBMIT".
 A confirmation box will be displayed.
-If you wish to confirm your vote, click on "OK", else to change your vote, click on "CANCEL" and accordingly modify your vote. - (xvi) Once you "CONFIRM" your vote on the resolution, you will not be allowed to modify your vote. - (xvii) You can also take a print of the votes cast by clicking on "Click here to print" option on the Voting page. - (xviii) If a demat account holder has forgotten the login password then Enter the User ID and the image verification code and click on Forgot Password & enter the details as prompted by the system. - (xix) Shareholders can also cast their vote using CDSL's mobile app m-Voting available for android based mobiles.
-The m-Voting app can be downloaded from Google Play Store.
-Apple and Windows phone users can download the app from the App Store and the Windows Phone Store respectively on or after 30th June 2016.
-Please follow the instructions as prompted by the mobile app while voting on your mobile.
+If you wish to confirm your vote, click on "OK", else to change your vote, click on "CANCEL" and accordingly modify your vote. - (xvi) Once you "CONFIRM" your vote on the resolution, you will not be allowed to modify your vote. - (xvii)You can also take a print of the votes cast by clicking on "Click here to print" option on the Voting page. - (xviii)If a demat account holder has forgotten the login password then Enter the User ID and the image verification code and click on Forgot Password & enter the details as prompted by the system. - (xix) Shareholders can also cast their vote using CDSL's mobile app "m-Voting".
+The m-Voting app can be downloaded from respective Store.
+Please follow the instructions as prompted by the mobile app while Remote Voting on your mobile. - (xx) Note for Non Individual Shareholders and Custodians - Non-Individual shareholders (i.e. other than Individuals, HUF, NRI etc.) and Custodians are required to log on to www.evotingindia.com and register themselves in the "Corporates" module. - A scanned copy of the Registration Form bearing the stamp and sign of the entity should be emailed to helpdesk.evoting@cdslindia.com.